bolnel/nelsite1/content/articles/workflow-certifications-project-management-software.md

 Prepare for your certification by browsing the resources in [Notion Help Center](https://www.notion.so/help) and practicing in your workspace.

+Read more in a dedicated article on [how to become a Notion Certified Partner](/articles/notion-certified-exam-preparation/) and which challenges you'll face along the way.

 ### Are Notion certifications worth it?